Rice Owls: Ultimate

 Rice has men's and women's ultimate teams.
 The women's team, named Torque, won consecutive national championships in Division III in 2014 and 2015.

 Traditions

 In addition to football, Rice Stadium also serves as the performance venue for the university's Marching Owl Band, or "MOB."
 Despite its name, the MOB is a scatter band which focuses on performing humorous skits and routines rather than traditional formation marching.
 Prior to the dissolution of the Southwest Conference, the MOB had a lesser rivalry with the "Fightin' Texas Aggie Band" from Texas A&M.

 Rice's mascot is Sammy the Owl.
 In previous decades, the university kept several live owls on campus in front of Lovett College, but this practice has been discontinued.
+Rice University is one of three schools in the American Conference to use the owl as a mascot, alongside Temple University and Florida Atlantic University.

-Rice also has a fourteen-member coed cheerleading squad and an all-female dance team, both of which perform at football and basketball games throughout the year.
+Rice also has a fourteen-member coed cheerleading squad and a co-ed dance team, both of which perform at football and basketball games throughout the year.